 This is an up and coming field in the saga of Indian photography.
 As a fashion photographer your job can be quite exciting and involve plenty of travel.
 This field is growing quite rapidly in the fashion capitals of Mumbai and Delhi and afford a fair bunch of opportunities in other metros as well.
 As a fashion photographer, you may be commissioned to take pictures of a designer’s new collection in a studio or to photograph models while they are walking down the ramp.

-You may work for (or own!) your own high fashion studio or may be commissioned by magazines like Vogue for their editorials.
-As glamourous as this may sound, be warned that being a fashion photographer often means long schedules and tight deadlines.
+You may work for (or own!) your high fashion studio or may be commissioned by magazines like Vogue for their editorials.
+As glamorous as this may sound, being a fashion photographer often means long schedules and tight deadlines.

 2. Photojournalism